-For the years ended December 31, 2021 and 2020, rent expense relating to the abovementioned agreement was \$24,391 annually.
-This amount is recognized as an expense annually during the initial twenty-year term of the lease.
+For the years ended December 31, 2022 and 2021, rent expense relating to the above-mentioned agreement was \$24,391 annually.
+This amount is recognized as lease expense annually during the initial twenty-year term of the lease.

 Note 11 - Leases - Lessor